Discovering Subgroups with Exceptional Survival Characteristics: Experiments

-Next, we assess robustness to censoring when increasing the percentage of censored subjects.
-We give the results in Fig.~\ref{fig:synth_panel_bands} (center); we see that the performance of \ourmethod drops when the percentage of censored subjects becomes extreme; this also depends on how uninformative the censoring is since the censored time is sampled uniformly up to the true survival time.
+\textbf{Censoring.} Next, we assess robustness to censoring when increasing the percentage of censored subjects.
+We give the results in Fig.~\ref{fig:synth_panel_bands} (center); we see that \ourmethod performs very well, with $F_1$ of 0.8 and above for up to 60\% censoring.
 We check whether having the subgroup outsurvive the population, and vice versa, affects performance by varying the subgroup and fixing the population hazards, and give the results in Fig.~\ref{fig:additional_synth_panel} (center).